-Recent legislative changes, and well as changes within Bergen Community College, may affect your financial aid.
+Recent legislative changes, as well as changes within Bergen Community College, may affect your financial aid.

 To keep you aware of any new requirements, we will post any updates regularly.

-These types of updates may also be sent to you via email or through your my.bergen.edu account, so be sure to check these frequently.
+These types of updates may also be sent to you through your Bergen Email or Bergen Self-Service Portal (my.bergen.edu ); so be sure to check your Bergen student accounts frequently.

-There has been a significant change to income and tax information that students should be aware of when they complete their 2020-2021 Free Application for Federal Student Aid (FAFSA).
+There has been a significant change to income and tax information that students should be aware of when they complete the Free Application for Federal Student Aid (FAFSA®).

 A student is not eligible to receive federal Title IV federal financial assistance for credit hours/course work which does not count towards the completion of your degree program requirements.